What is our role in relation to your personal data?

 - travel insurance providers; and

-In the unlikely event of our insolvency we, or any appointed insolvency practitioner, may disclose your personal information to the CAA, and/or ABTA so that they can assess the status of your booking and advise you on the appropriate course of action under any scheme of financial protection.
-The CAA’s General Privacy Notice is at https://www.caa.co.uk/Our-work/About-us/General-privacy-notice/ ABTA’s Privacy Notice is at https://www.abta.com/privacy-notice.
+In the unlikely event of our insolvency, we, or any appointed insolvency practitioner, may disclose your personal information to the CAA, ABTOT and AITO so that they can assess the status of your booking and advise you on the appropriate course of action under any scheme of financial protection and arbitrations scheme.
+The CAA’s General Privacy Notice is at https://www.caa.co.uk/Our-work/About-us/General-privacy-notice/

 We may also make personal data available to other companies who provide services on our behalf, such as mailing brochures and marketing material.